Sacha Sosno: Biography

 In 1983 Sosno was the subject of a one-man show at the Musée des Beaux-Arts de Nice.
 Then in the year following he had his first one-man show in the United States at the Aldrich Museum of Contemporary Art in Ridgefield, Connecticut.
 IN 1986 The Galerie Beaubourg in Paris commissioned a piece from the artist.
 Between 1986 and 1988 Sosno developed several projects which brought together sculpture and architecture, including the Hotel Elysée Palace (today running under Marriott flag and named AC Hotel Nice) with architect Georges Margarita, a 28-meter high work, which incorporates a 19-meter high bronze and 420 tons of granite.
 In 1989 and 1990 he had four one-man shows in the U.S.: in the Floridian cities of Miami, West Palm Beach, Sarasota and Tampa.
 Then in the nineteen nineties the artist set up his workshop on the hills of Nice where he planted vines and olive trees.
 In the last decades many international exhibitions of his work were stage in nations such as France, Russia, China and Italy.
-Sosnp's most recognizable work remains the "Tête Carrée" (square head building) library in Nice, France which he completed in 2002 in collaboration with the architects; Yves Bayard and Francis Chapus.
+Sosnp's most recognizable work remains the "Tête Carrée" (square head building) library in Nice, France which he completed in 2002 in collaboration with architects Yves Bayard and Francis Chapus.